Fresheyeball/deconfigured/blog/dag.md

   a =/= b = Deducible True
 ```

 The crazy part is that it actually works!
-Props / big-ups to `Hermit` on
+Mad props / big-ups to `Hermit` on
 `#haskell` for this one.
 It's also in the
 [paper on type families](http://www.cis.upenn.edu/~eir/papers/2014/axioms/axioms-extended.pdf)
-, had I not been plebby when I asked.
+, had I not been plebb when I asked.

-The important thing to take away from this is __when you need to reject
+The important thing to take away from this is __when you need to "reject"
-unification, you need a hack__.
-I dunno... maybe.
-Eh.
+*unification*, you need a hack__.

+> Note to self - get better at defining... stuff.

 ## Alright.

 Phew!
-All done? __Hell no.__
+All done? __No.__

-What we need to peek at next is `DisallowIn`.
+What we need to look at next is `DisallowIn`.
 It's pretty ratty:

 ```haskell
 -- Defined at src/Data/Graph/DAG/Edge.hs:76:1